i3-Market-V3-Public-Repository/SP1-AG-Backplane/README.md

 To do so, follow the same setup instructions as above, and create a file called `.env` placed at the project root directory (same level as this README), containing all the necessary environment variables.
 A template is provided ([.env.template](.env.template)) for ease.

+If your certificates folder or the secrets.json file is not located at the root directory of the projecte, modify the corresponding paths in the [docker-compose.yaml](docker-compose.yaml) to the correct ones.

 Then, just build and run using:
 ```shell
 docker-compose build